-Secretly healthy vegan cookies rich with cocoa powder, chocolate chips, and whole-grain oat flour.
-These Vegan Double Chocolate Chip Cookies are lightly crisp on the outside, soft in the middle, and the perfect answer to any chocolate craving!
-Oil-free, gluten-free, and ready in 25 minutes.
+Secretly healthy vegan oat flour cookies rich with cocoa powder and chocolate chips.
+These Double Chocolate Chip Cookies are lightly crisp on the outside, soft in the middle, and the perfect answer to any chocolate craving!
+Ready in just 25 minutes.

 I'm a huge fan of baking with oat flour.
 From muffins to cake to brownies, oat flour has a way of giving baked goods a lovely, whole-grain texture but without an overpowering flavor (I'm looking at you, whole-wheat).